Ri (kana)

-Ri (hiragana: り, katakana: リ) is one of the Japanese kana, each of which represent one mora.
+Ri (hiragana: り, katakana: リ) is one of the Japanese kana, each of which represents one mora.
 Both are written with two strokes and both represent the sound /ja/.
 Both originate from the character 利.
 The Ainu language uses a small katakana ㇼ to represent a final r sound after an i sound (イㇼ ir).
-The combination of an R-column kana letter with handakuten ゜- り゚ in hiragana, and リ゚ in katakana was introduced to represent [li] in the early 20th century.

 The hiragana character may also be written as a single stroke.